-As the study is led from England, an application for NHS ethical approval in England will be made and we will also apply to the Health Research Authority (HRA) for governance approval.
+As the study is led from England, approval from a Research Ethics Committee (REC) in England was sought and this study has been reviewed and given favourable opinion by London - Harrow REC (Ref: 19/LO/0555).
+The Health Research Authority

+(HRA) has also given governance approval.
+A separate application for REC approval in Scotland will be made.

 Local R&D will confirm the capacity and capability of centres to participate.